Proof of the Riemann Hypothesis: Abstract

 \section{Abstract}

-The Riemann hypothesis, stating that the real part of all non-trivial zero points fo the zeta function must be $\frac{1}{2}$, is one of the most important unproven hypothesises in number theory.
-In this paper we will proof the Riemann hypothesis by using the integral representation $\zeta(s)=\frac{s}{s-1}-s\int_{1}^{\infty}\frac{x-\lfloor x\rfloor}{x^{s+1}}\,\text{d}x$ and solving the integral for the real part of the zeta function.
+The Riemann hypothesis, stating that the real part of all non-trivial zero points of the zeta function must be $\frac{1}{2}$, is one of the most important unproven hypotheses in number theory.
+In this paper we will prove the Riemann hypothesis by using the integral representation $\zeta(s)=\frac{s}{s-1}-s\int_{1}^{\infty}\frac{x-\lfloor x\rfloor}{x^{s+1}}\,\text{d}x$ and solving the integral for the real- and imaginary part of the zeta function.